Melissa

 We've always enjoyed discussing whatever book we're reading.
 But because we never read the same book at the same time, one of two things would happen

-We'd read the same book but at different times.
-By the time the second person finished the book and was ready to discuss, the first person had already forgotten some of it.
+2. We’d read the same book but at different times.
+By the time the second person finished the book and was ready to discuss it, the first person had already forgotten some of it.

 Book Club for Two allowed us to discuss the book in real time.
 Keep reading for some of our favorite books to read together!